AnyPortal/AnyPortal/README.md

 - for v2ray to work properly on Android and iOS, tun2socks is necessary
   - v2ray native tun inbound is only half finished for now
   - tun2socks with best performance so far: hev-socks5-tunnel
-  - you can use fv2ray with tun disabled on Android, and use external tools to redirect traffic to a socks port, just like on desktop
+  - you can use anyportal with tun disabled on Android, and use external tools to redirect traffic to a socks port, just like on desktop
 - android api 29+ does not allow running binary directly
   - you can run custom cores (any version of v2ray, xray) with apk compiled with api target 28
   - playsotore always requires recent api targets, way over 28 now, so you can only use an embedded core with playstore apk